-More and more, I think an effective referral network is the key to success for artists today.
+More and more, I think an effective referral network is a key to success for artists today.
 Sure, you can gain recognition and online friends through social media and blogging.
 I encourage those plans because I believe they support your referral network.
-Besides local Chamber of Commerce, check out BNI, it is the world’s largest referral network.

 In this unsure economy, referrals are the best way to grow your business.
 If you think about it, you will probably agree some of your best sales have come as a result of personal relationships and referrals.
 By asking for referrals, you exponentially increase your collector base.

 I see artists who spend time and money on all kinds of marketing; they put in hours on social media sites trolling for complete strangers to “Like” them, et cetera, but they don’t put any effort into referrals.

 I understand why.
 Many artists are not natural marketers.
 Or, perhaps they find requesting referrals a disagreeable task.
 It can be painful to screw your courage to the sticking point and ask in a confident manner something like, “Your interest in my art is truly appreciated.